 The PESTLE (Political, Economic, Social, Technological, Environmental and Legal analysis) framework is the best way to do country analysis.
 This is a framework for examining the external macro environment of a business.

-The political factors refer to the political environment of a country, political parties and their movement.
-We are all aware that the governments affect tax policies and trading agreements.
+First, the political factors refer to the political environment of a country, political parties and their movement.
+We are all aware that governments affect tax policies and trading agreements.
 That’s why this factor is of huge importance.

-Economic factors illustrate a broader economy and imply economic growth rates, percentages of employment and unemployment.
-They also include costs of raw materials (energy, petrol, steel), interest rates, exchange rates, inflation rates and other monetary policies.
+Second, economic factors illustrate a broader economy and imply economic growth rates, percentages of employment and unemployment.
+They also include costs of raw materials (energy, petrol, steel), interest rates, exchange rates, inflation rates, and other monetary policies.
 Usually, economic factors are different for every country.

-The Socio-Cultural factors represent the society that a business needs to operate in.
-Consequently, these factors include demographics, age distribution, population growth rates, level of education, distribution of wealth and social classes, living conditions and lifestyle.
+Third, the socio-cultural factors represent the society that a business needs to operate in.
+As a result, these factors include demographics, age distribution, population growth rates, level of education, distribution of wealth and social classes, living conditions, and lifestyle.

-Technological factors are all about new tech inventions and tech development.
-They also cover changes in IT technology, changes in Internet, e-commerce and mobile platforms and government spending on innovative research.
-Environmental factors cover every issue with limited natural resources, waste disposals and recycling.
+Finally, the technological factors are all about new tech inventions and tech development.
+They also cover changes in IT technology, the Internet, e-commerce and mobile platforms and government spending on innovative research.
+Environmental factors cover every issue with limited natural resources, waste disposals, and recycling.

 The PESTLE country analysis as a first major step to conduct a successful market research process for your SME should blend into a quality SWOT analysis to help you decide the threats and opportunities in the marketplace for your business that are presented by the macro-environment that you can’t control as a business.
 What you can control is how you’re going to react as a result of the market conditions, which will be discussed in part 2 of this series.